 How to Get to Cumbres del Ajusco National Park

-First of all, the driver had no idea where we were going (whyyyy pick up ride then?!) and didn’t know how to use GPS somehow… so we stopped and asked for directions multiple times despite me begging him to use my phone instead.
+First of all, the driver had no idea where we were going (why pick up ride then?) and didn’t know how to use GPS so we stopped and asked for directions multiple times despite me begging him to just follow the line on my phone instead.

 When you go, make sure you use this address in your GPS: Cerro Pico del Águila km 21, Col. Héroes de 1910

-Make sure you put the above address in your GPS again, because there’s no real official entrance to the park (that I know of anyway) or trailhead, so your driver probably won’t know where to go unless you show him.
+Make sure you put the above address in your GPS again because there’s no real official entrance to the park (that I know of anyway) so your driver probably won’t know where to go unless you show him.